 Precise calculations: For exact-value numbers, calculations do not introduce floating-point errors.
 Instead, exact precision is used.
 For example, MySQL treats a number such as

 .0001as an exact value rather than as an approximation, and summing it 10,000 times produces a result of exactly

 1, not a value that is merely “close” to 1.

 Well-defined rounding behavior: For exact-value numbers, the result of

 Platform independence: Operations on exact numeric values are the same across different platforms such as Windows and Unix.

 NULL.
 The choice of which approach to take is determined by the setting of the server SQL mode.

 The following discussion covers several aspects of how precision math works, including possible incompatibilities with older applications.
-At the end, some examples are given that demonstrate how MySQL 5.7 handles numeric operations precisely.
-For information about controlling the SQL mode, see Section 5.1.7, “Server SQL Modes”.
+At the end, some examples are given that demonstrate how MySQL handles numeric operations precisely.
+For information about controlling the SQL mode, see Section 5.1.8, “Server SQL Modes”.